Jeffrey Donaldson: Views

-Donaldson opposed the Good Friday Agreement (GFA).
+Donaldson opposed the Good Friday Agreement.
 He supported Brexit, but called for the Northern Ireland Protocol agreement between the UK and the EU in December 2020, which establishes a customs and regulatory border in the Irish Sea separating Northern Ireland from Great Britain, to be reformed or revoked.
-Despite his earlier rejection of the GFA, he stated in January 2021 that the Protocol "actually undermines the Good Friday agreement".
+Despite his earlier rejection of the Good Friday Agreement, he stated in January 2021 that the Protocol "actually undermines the Good Friday agreement".

-Donaldson has been accused of making anti-Catholic comments.
-In 2009, Social Democratic and Labour Party (SDLP) deputy leader Alasdair McDonnell demanded an apology from Donaldson and a retraction of his claim that Catholics owed allegiance in the first instance to the Pope and the Holy See.
+In 2009, Donaldson was accused of making anti-Catholic comments.
+Social Democratic and Labour Party deputy leader Alasdair McDonnell demanded an apology from Donaldson and a retraction of his claim that Catholics owed allegiance in the first instance to the Pope and the Holy See.

-In March 2019, Donaldson was one of 21 MPs who voted against LGBT inclusive sex and relationship education in English schools.
+In March 2019, Donaldson was one of 21 MPs who voted against LGBT-inclusive sex and relationship education in English schools.
 He opposes same-sex marriage in Northern Ireland, legalised by the British Government in December 2019.
-Jeffrey Donaldson has repaid £555 to the House of Commons’ fees office after charging dozens of pay-to-view movies to the tax payer.The former junior minister made claims for 68 pay-to-view movies at London hotels where he stayed in 2004 and 2005, according to the Daily Telegraph.